-The AWS Serverless Application template deploys a serverless website to AWS that displays the current time.
+The AWS Serverless Application template creates an infrastructure as code project in your favorite language that deploys a serverless application to AWS with Pulumi.
 It deploys an Amazon S3 bucket for hosting a static website, deploys an AWS Lambda function that runs the business logic, and an Amazon API Gateway REST API that routes requests to HTML content and the Lambda function.
 The template ships with a placeholder website that displays the current time to give you a working Pulumi project out of the box that you can customize easily and extend to suit your needs.

 Creating a new AWS serverless application project

 To use this template to deploy your own AWS serverless application, make sure you’ve installed Pulumi and configured your AWS credentials, then create a new project using the template in your language of choice.